stanleyn/Comp790-166-Comp-Bio/Datasets.md

    * FCS Files: https://flowrepository.org/id/FR-FCM-ZYL8
    * Sample Metadata: https://github.com/lmweber/diffcyt-evaluations (check depending on which sub dataset)
    * Paper: https://www.nature.com/articles/s42003-019-0415-5

+# Single Cell Transcriptomic Examples

+Here is the link for the [Tabula Muris dataset](https://tabula-muris.ds.czbiohub.org/), a huge atlas of multiple different tissues from the mouse!

 ## Types of Questions
 The sky is the limit in the single cell world.
 Here are some concrete ideas: